mene4485/semanticSegmentation/README.md

 Data augmentation is effective in enhancing semantic segmentation model performance, with certain techniques and application methods proving more beneficial than others.

-### For more information, look a the pdf report in the repo.
+### For more information about the techniques used, the results, ... , see the pdf report in the repo.